KelvinTegelaar/CIPP/Documentation/Contributions.md

 ```
 swa start "C:\PathToYourLocallyDownloadedFrontEn" --swa-config-location "C:\AnyInvalidPath"
 ```
-We use an invalid path on purpose, because our config in the CIPP folder on works for cloud engines and not the local emulator.
+We use an invalid path on purpose, because our config in the CIPP folder only works for cloud engines and not the local emulator.

 Starting only the APIs:
 ```
 func start --script-root "C:\FolderTo\CIPP-API"
  ```

- For starting both, we recommend two seperate instances.
+ For starting both, we recommend two separate instances.
 You can also have the SWA utility start the API but this brings in some added difficulties because you can't see the API logs directly in the console.
 ```
 func start --script-root "C:\FolderTo\CIPP-API"
 swa start "C:\PathToYourLocallyDownloadedFrontEn" --swa-config-location "C:\AnyInvalidPath" --api-location http://localhost:7071/